statengeneraal/laws-markdown/verdrag/agreement/on/the/international/carriage/of/perishable/foodstuffs/and/on/etc/BWBV0004371/README.md

 ### Article  7

 The Contracting Parties reserve the right to enter into bilateral or multilateral agreements to the effect that provisions applicable to special equipment and provisions applicable to the temperatures at which certain foodstuffs are required to be maintained during carriage may, more particularly by reason of special climatic conditions, be more stringent than those prescribed in this Agreement.
-Such provisions shall apply only to international carriage between Contracting States which have concluded bilateral or multilateral agreements as referred to in this article.
+Such provisions shall apply only to international carriage between Contracting Parties which have concluded bilateral or multilateral agreements as referred to in this article.
 Such agreements shall be transmitted to the Secretary-General of the United Nations who shall communicate them to Contracting Parties to this Agreement which are not signatories of the said agreements.

 ### Article  8

-Failure to observe the provisions of this Agreement shall not affect either the existence of the validity of contracts entered into for the performance of carriage.
+Failure to observe the provisions of this Agreement shall not affect either the existence or the validity of contracts entered into for the performance of carriage.

 ### Chapter  IV